a11ce/aetherwiki/md-src/lock-19-blockade.md

 todo talk about the [[black air conflict]] and Qime

-After the Qime refinery disaster, IPRO activated relief protocols, suspending levies on air, food, and construction materials bound for affected regions in [[Kota]].
+IPRO first activated relief protocols after the Qime disaster in 428, suspending levies on air, food, and construction materials bound for affected regions.
+These measures were expanded across western Kota following the Vosa explosion in 431.

 ## Blockade